2026 World Cup Prediction Markets · How to Trade FIFA World Cup on Kalshi

 | Final | 2 teams | 1 game | Maximum liquidity, most efficient pricing |

-The 2026 format includes a new Round of 32 stage that did not exist in previous World Cups.
-The expansion from 32 to 48 teams means the top two from each group advance plus the eight best third-place finishers.
-This new format creates additional prediction market complexity in the group stage — teams may manage results in their third game based on goal difference and other qualification scenarios rather than simply playing to win.
-Understanding the qualification mechanics within each group before trading third group stage games is more important in 2026 than in any previous tournament.
+The 2026 format includes a new Round of 32 that did not exist in previous World Cups.
+The top two from each group plus the eight best third-place finishers advance.
+This means teams may manage results in their third group game based on goal difference and qualification scenarios rather than simply playing to win.
+Understanding qualification mechanics within each group before trading third group games is more important in 2026 than any previous tournament.

 The practical steps from account setup to your first World Cup trade.

-Account creation, identity verification, and bank account linking take one to three business days to complete.
-If you wait until the tournament starts to create your account, you will miss the first round of group stage games while waiting for verification to clear.
-The tournament winner market also opens before the first game is played, so the earlier you have an account, the more time you have to take positions at prices before the opening games move markets.
-Set up the account in April or May.
+Account creation, identity verification, and bank linking take one to three business days.
+If you wait until the tournament starts you will miss the first round of group games while verification clears.
+The tournament winner market also opens before the first game is played.
+Set up the account now.
 See the Kalshi review for the full setup walkthrough.

 Tournament winner contracts are at their most inefficient before a single game is played.
-Prices are based on preseason expectations, historical form, and media narrative rather than actual tournament performance data.
-If you have a view on a team that the market is systematically underpricing: a dark horse with favorable group draw, a historically dominant nation trading lower than their current squad quality warrants, or the host nation USMNT being overpriced due to domestic crowd bias.
-The time to act on that view is before the group stage, not after.
-Prices compress toward accurate probabilities as the tournament progresses and the field narrows.
+Prices reflect preseason expectations, historical form, and media narrative.
+If you have a view on a team the market is underpricing, the time to act is before the group stage.
+Prices compress toward accurate probabilities as the field narrows.

-Group stage games involving nations outside the traditional powers are where the most mispricing occurs.
-Research each group stage game involving unfamiliar nations before Kalshi opens markets.
-Look at current form, squad availability, the specific opponent, and whether either team has already secured advancement before the game.
-That research consistently produces a better probability estimate than what the crowd will price, particularly in the first two weeks of the tournament when the crowd is still anchored to preseason expectations.
+Group games involving nations outside the traditional powers are where the most mispricing occurs.
+Research each game involving unfamiliar nations before Kalshi opens markets.
+Look at current form, squad availability, the specific opponent, and whether either team has already secured advancement.

-Tournament winner market prices become more efficient as the tournament progresses and the surviving teams are better known to the crowd.
-But they never become perfectly efficient, and significant overreactions to group stage results create trading opportunities throughout.
-A team that goes three-for-three in the group stage on favorable draws gets overpriced.
+Tournament winner prices become more efficient as the field narrows but overreactions to group stage results still create opportunities.
+A team that goes three-for-three in group play on favorable draws gets overpriced.
 A strong team that draws a tough group and finishes second gets underpriced.
-The full 35-day tournament is a continuous trading environment, not a single decision point.
+The full 35-day tournament is a continuous trading environment.

 Where to trade 2026 World Cup prediction markets as a US player.

-The only federally regulated prediction market in the US, legal in all 50 states under CFTC oversight.
+The only federally regulated prediction market in the US, legal in all 50 states.
 World Cup coverage spans group stage through the final with game winner contracts, group winner markets, and tournament winner contracts.
-No house margin.
-The crowd sets the price and World Cup markets produce consistent mispricing particularly in group stage games.
-Set up your account before June.
+The crowd sets the price.
+New users get $10 when they trade $10.
+Set up before June.

-The largest prediction market globally by volume.
-Deep World Cup liquidity on knockout stage games and the tournament winner market, which allows larger positions than Kalshi on marquee fixtures.
-Currently international only while US regulatory compliance is in progress.
-If US access opens before June 2026, worth adding alongside Kalshi for high-profile games.
+The largest prediction market globally.
+Deep World Cup liquidity on knockout stage games and the tournament winner market.
+CFTC-approved November 2025, US exchange on a waitlist rollout as of April 2026.
+If access opens before June, worth adding alongside Kalshi for high-profile games.

 Straight answers on 2026 World Cup prediction markets.

 Yes.
-Kalshi is a CFTC-regulated prediction market legal in all 50 US states that covers major international soccer tournaments.
-World Cup coverage includes game winner contracts on individual fixtures, group stage winner markets, and a tournament winner market open from before the first game through the final.
+Kalshi is a CFTC-regulated prediction market legal in all 50 US states.
+World Cup coverage includes game winner contracts, group stage winner markets, and a tournament winner market open from before the first game through the final.
 See the Kalshi review for the full platform breakdown.

 The 2026 FIFA World Cup runs from June 11 through July 19, 2026.
-It is co-hosted by the United States, Canada, and Mexico with games in 16 cities including New York, Los Angeles, Dallas, Miami, Seattle, and Boston.
+Co-hosted by the United States, Canada, and Mexico with games in 16 cities including New York, Los Angeles, Dallas, Miami, Seattle, and Boston.
 The final is at MetLife Stadium in New York.

-Group stage games involving smaller nations, third group stage games where teams rest players after securing qualification, and tournament winner contracts that overvalue historically dominant nations while undervaluing in-form dark horses with favorable draws.
-These patterns have produced consistent mispricing at every World Cup and will do so again in 2026.
-The expanded 48-team format adds more group stage games with less-known teams, which increases the total number of mispriced opportunities relative to previous tournaments.
+Group stage games involving smaller nations, third group stage games where teams rest players after securing qualification, knockout round single-game upsets where favorites are priced on group form, and tournament winner contracts that overvalue historically dominant nations.
+The expanded 48-team format creates more group stage games where pricing tends to be least efficient.

 Each contract resolves to $1 if the event occurs and $0 if it does not.
 A game winner contract for Brazil at $0.65 pays $1 if Brazil wins and $0 if they draw or lose.
-You can buy contracts if you think the probability is higher than the price implies or sell if you think it is lower.
-Contracts can be closed at any time before resolution to lock in a gain or cut a loss.
-See the full prediction markets explainer for how the mechanics work in detail.
+You can buy if you think the probability is higher than the price implies or sell if you think it is lower.
+Contracts can be closed any time before resolution.
+See the prediction markets explainer.

 Yes.
 Account creation and identity verification take one to three business days.
-Setting up in April or May means you are ready when the tournament winner market opens before June 11 and can take positions before group stage prices move.
+Setting up now means you are ready when the tournament winner market opens before June 11.
 Waiting until the tournament starts risks missing the first round of games while verification processes.

-The 2026 World Cup features 48 teams in 12 groups of four.
-The top two from each group plus the eight best third-place finishers advance to a new Round of 32 stage.
-The knockout rounds then run through the quarterfinals, semifinals, and final.
-The tournament includes 104 total games, up from 64 in 2022.
-The expanded format creates more group stage games involving less-known nations where prediction market pricing tends to be less efficient.
+48 teams in 12 groups of four.
+The top two from each group plus the eight best third-place finishers advance to a new Round of 32.
+Knockout rounds then run through the quarterfinals, semifinals, and final.
+104 total games, up from 64 in 2022.
+The expanded format creates more group stage games involving less-known nations where prediction market pricing tends to be least efficient.

 The 2026 FIFA World Cup runs June 11 through July 19 across the United States, Canada, and Mexico.
 Kalshi is the only CFTC-regulated prediction market in the US covering World Cup game winner contracts, group stage markets, and tournament winner contracts in all 50 states.
 The expanded 48-team format creates more group stage games with less-known nations where crowd participation is thinner and mispricing is more consistent.
 Game of Skill covers soccer prediction markets for all major competitions including the World Cup, EPL, Champions League, and MLS.